donvoorhies/d3c/README.md

 <h3>"O.K. - so, what is the d3c then...?"</h3>
 <p>The d3c-controller is - however - a template made for and to be run on TouchOSC's (IMHO) excellent app-software for iOS and Android by hexler.net, which enables a modular OSC and MIDI control surface for (currently in this case - and for now) iPads and Android-based 10.1 tablets, intended to control Ableton for DJ-usage and -purposes!</p>

-<h3>"TL;DR: Cut to the chase - so the d3c-controller is then a what...?"</h3>
+<h3>"TL;DR -Cut to the chase: So the d3c-controller is then a what...?"</h3>
 <p>In short: the d3c-controller is a template intended to run on-/with TouchOSC's app, thus turning an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton via MIDI, as if it was a "regular" hardware-controller.
-Furthermore, you can also set/adjust the set's current-running BPM during your set, and there's also a three-band EQ including kill-buttons for each band, too (i.e.: the expanded-version of the template).</p>
+Furthermore, you can also set/adjust the set's current-running BPM during your set, and there's also a three-band EQ including kill-buttons for each band, too (i.e.: implemented on the expanded-version of the template).</p>

 <p>Now - let's move on...</p>